-Professor Gautier has taught at the University of Pennsylvania, Marquette University, Saint Joseph’s University, and Washington University in St. Louis.
-Most recently, Gautier taught at DePaul University.
-In Fall 2014, she joins the faculty in the MFA program at the University of Miami.
+Professor Gautier has taught at the University of Pennsylvania, Marquette University, Saint Joseph’s University, Washington University in St. Louis, DePaul University.
+She is currently faculty in the MFA program at the University of Miami.

 Gautier is a member of AWP, Chicago Writer’s Association, Delta Sigma Theta Sorority Inc., Friends of American Writers Chicago, Modern Language Association, National Association of University Women (NAUW), National Council of Negro Women (NCNW), National Urban League, and Society of Midland Authors.

-Amina Gautier is a native New Yorker who currently divides her time between Chicago and Miami.
+Amina Gautier is a Brooklyn-born native New Yorker who currently divides her time between Chicago and Miami.